If you own a pontoon boat, then you know that it comes with many perks. However, you also know the struggles of maintaining the pontoon boat.

 The Construction of Pontoon Sea Legs

 One of the most common materials used to construct sea legs is aluminum.
 This material is chosen for a very good reason.
-Aluminum tends to be light-weight and it also can withstand water erosion.
+Aluminum tends to be light-weight, and it also can withstand water erosion.

 To construct sea legs, the aluminum is extruded into alloy tubing.
-The tubing is then set an angle to offer the right amount of strength to support a hefty pontoon.
+The tubing is then set at an angle to offer the right amount of strength to support a hefty pontoon.

-Then, a 48” x 18” footpad is placed at the end of the two legs to solidly plant the whole structure on the bottom of the lake or river.
+A 48” x 18” footpad is placed at the end of the two legs to solidly plant the whole structure on the bottom of the lake or river.

 There are four hydraulic cylinders attached to the legs.
-Each of them is supported by the steel-alloy piston rods that can carry up to 6,5000 pounds.
+Each of them is supported by steel-alloy piston rods that can carry up to 6,5000 pounds.
 This way, the heavier pontoon boats can still use the sea legs system.